 Located in the center of downtown Fort Worth, this 35-block development is filled with tons of restaurants, boutiques, bars, and art galleries.
 This historic area is filled with charming courtyards, red-brick streets, beautiful landscape and an expansive plaza that make it clear why Fort Worth has been voted one of the most walkable downtown areas in the U.S. If walking isn’t an option for you, Molly the Trolley has you covered.
 This vintage-style trolley is a very fun and convenient way to get around the city.
 So whether you’re going to grab drinks with some friends or having a family outing, this is one place you won’t want to miss.

 If you’re looking for a good local beer brewed by Texans, Martin House Brewery is the perfect spot.
-This team of brewers avoid the traditional approach of brewing beer in favor of a more adventurous approach which capitalizes on strong flavors and the best ingredients they can get their hands on.
-Stop by on Thursdays from 6-8pm or on Saturdays from 2-5pm for a guided tour and enjoy getting to sample their nine unique brews.
+This team of brewers avoids the traditional approach of brewing beer in favor of a more adventurous approach that capitalizes on strong flavors and the best ingredients they can get their hands on.
+Stop by on Thursdays from 6-8 pm or on Saturdays from 2-5 pm for a guided tour and enjoy getting to sample their nine unique brews.
 Some of the customer favorites are Mind On My Money, a Gin & Juice inspired Ale, and the Pretzel Stout, which is brewed with over six pounds of crushed sourdough pretzels per barrel.

 The Kimbell Art Museum has been serving the Fort Worth community for about 30 years.
 With nearly 350 works, the museum is dedicated to providing art with the highest possible aesthetic quality and historical importance.
 Attend a guided tour of the Piano Pavilion or the Permanent Collection on Saturday or Sunday afternoon.
 Don’t forget to take a look at the featured exhibits such as daring impressionism pieces by Gustave Caillebotte or one of the world’s great collections of European art from the National Galleries Scotland.